stevetasticsteve/Anki_bulk_importer/Readme.md

 - [Anki 2.1](https://apps.ankiweb.net/)

 ### Installing
 Open Anki, navigate to tools/Add-ons.
-Click get Add-ons and enter the code **1312111882**.
-Anki will download the add-on Reboot Anki and bulk importer will be available under tools.
+Click 'get Add-ons' and enter the code **1312111882**.
+Anki will download the add-on.
+ Reboot Anki and bulk importer will be available under tools.

 Alternatively download bulk_importer.ankiaddon (a zip file) from this repository.
 Unzip it into Anki's add-on folder in